blogs.sanpreetsingh.com

 Soft start: “I’m feeling unheard.
 Can I have two minutes of your attention?”

-Soft doesn’t mean weak.
+Soft does not mean weak.
 Soft means effective.

 Validation is not agreement.
-It’s emotional recognition.
+It is emotional recognition.

 Try: